Sleep Problems and Diabetes

 Tips for Routine Sleeping

 You should have a set time that you retire each night.
 You want to get into a nightly routine so that your habits will aid you in getting a good night’s sleep.
 Remember that controlling your blood sugar can help with sleep problems.
 Now, not all of these tips may apply to you.
+But do pay attention to the ones that do apply.

 - Have a light snack, but don’t eat two hours before bedtime